Working with source code

 - Requesting and submitting Exit Polls.

-uses a specific hook named "app_test_js".
-Therefore, please create your own Exit Poll on your Cognitive3D dashboard and replace this hook with your own.
+__tests__/exitpoll-test.js uses a specific hook named app_test_js.
+Create your own Exit Poll on your Cognitive3D dashboard and replace this hook with your own.

 Build the SDK with configured settings

-Once your API KEY and scene information is set.
-We have to again build the SDK:
+Once your API key and scene information are configured, rebuild the SDK:

 npm run build